Financial-Times/origami-website/_specification-v1/sass.md

 Components which support brands **must** include the [o-brand](https://registry.origami.ft.com/components/o-brand/readme) component as a dependency, which provides functions and mixins to customise a component per brand.

 The `o-brand` component **must not** be used directly by projects, it is intended for use within other Origami components.
-To provide a public interface for brand mixins like `oBrandCustomize`, create a component specifc mixin which delegates to it.
+To provide a public interface for brand mixins like `oBrandCustomize`, create a component specific mixin which delegates to it.
 E.g. For a component `o-example`:
 ```scss
 @mixin oExampleCustomize($variables) {
 	@include oBrandCustomize($component: 'o-example', $variables);